ZoneMinder/zoneminder/SECURITY.md

 ## Reporting a Vulnerability

-Since sometimes security vulnerabilities can be sensitive, you can just email me at isaac@zoneminder.com.
+Since sometimes security vulnerabilities can be sensitive, you can just email me at craztloka@gmail.com.
 If it's not such a big deal, by all means, create an issue here on github

+Keep in mind that not all is as it seems: